cstayyab/event-countdown/README.md

 ## Hosting

-- Copy the entire `static-site` folder to any static host (GitHub Pages, Netlify, Vercel static, S3/CloudFront, Azure Static Web Apps, etc.).
+- Copy the entire folder to any static host (GitHub Pages, Netlify, Vercel static, S3/CloudFront, Azure Static Web Apps, etc.).
 - Or open `index.html` directly from your filesystem for local viewing.

 ## Troubleshooting